Ajay-singh1/EchoSphere/README.md

 # EchoSphere

 EchoSphere is a decentralized, peer-to-peer communication platform built using Libp2p.
 It enables people to connect, communicate, and form local communities without the need for internet access.
-Whether you're in a disaster zone, a rural village, a school campus, or just looking to meet nearby people, Project Name makes spontaneous, offline networking possible.
+Whether you're in a disaster zone, a rural village, a school campus, or just looking to meet nearby people, EchoSphere makes spontaneous, offline networking possible.

 ## 🚀 Key Features: